Skip to content

 Beyond antiques, a common piece of décor in a modern farmhouse is the farm table, sometimes referred to as harvest tables.

-Modern Industrial
+Modern Industrial Style

 Image Source

-Industrial interior design is recognized by its exposure of utilitarian elements.
-This weathered warehouse style has been a continuing trend, not only in the residential sphere but also in restaurants.
-Old brick, concrete, exposed framing, visible ducts and repurposed elements (such as upcycled gas pipes for table legs).
+Old brick, concrete, exposed framing, visible ducts, and repurposed elements (such as upcycled gas pipes for table legs).
 Darker colors often paint the rooms, while Edison light bulbs — where you can see the glowing filament — frequently hang to highlight the distressed design style.

-Your Signature Style | authenticity. diversity. balance.
+Your Signature Style | Authenticity.
+Diversity.
+Balance.

 Here is the interior of a cozy Chalet-style home nestled within the ponderosa pines of Woodland Park, Colorado.